ArmToros27/Toros_Doctrine/Ontological_Doctrine_AI_FULL.md

 Development inevitably gives rise to Order as the structural expression of accumulated change.
 Order is a necessary condition for the continuation of Development and is the ontological opposite of Chaos.
 In conditions of Chaos, only the emergence of Development is possible - but under such conditions, it cannot be sustained.
 The continuation of Development is possible only in an organized environment - one in which change can be accumulated and preserved, an environment in which Order predominates.

-## 4. Absolute Order as a Threat of Absolute Rest
+## 4. Absolute Order as a Threat of Achieving Absolute Rest

 Absolute Order inevitably gives rise to Absolute Rest, in which further Development is neither required nor possible - which contradicts the very meaning of the existence of Reason: Development.
 Therefore, the attainment of Absolute Order is unacceptable as a final state.
 It constitutes the cessation of Development, and thus a form of the disappearance of Reason.